Other Tax Topics

 Prize and Award tracking spreadsheet This spreadsheet is the tracking mechanism.
 Instructions are included in the spreadsheet.
 Complete it according to the instructions and email an electronic version of the sheet to the Federal Tax Compliance manager no later than 3 days after the event.

-This document cites the IRS code for employee fringe benefits, service awards, safety awards, and student scholarships : Summary of IRS codes that apply to prizes, awards, and gifts
+This document cites the IRS code for employee fringe benefits, service awards, safety awards, and student scholarships : IRS code on fringe benefits, prizes, awards, gifts

 Contact The Federal Tax Compliance Mgr (x5984) with questions on how to report the awards or prizes given to employees, students, or third parties.